skdw/kubernetes-cert/README.md

   - modifying the object until the declated state matches the current state
   - these controllers are compiled into the `kube-controller-manager`
 - Default and feature-filled operator for containers is a `Deployment`
   - A Deployment does not directly work with pods.
-Instead it manages `ReplicaSets`
+Instead it manages `ReplicaSets`.
+  - Deployment can do rolling updates and rollbacks -> update without downtown / quickly revert previous version
-- `ReplicaSet` is an operator which will create or terminate pods according to a `podSpec`
+- `ReplicaSet` is an operator which will create or terminate pods according to a `podSpec`.
+  - It ensures that a specified number of identical copies (replicas) of your application are always running.
 - `podSpec` is sent to the `kubelet`, which then interacts with the container engine
   - download and make available the required resources
   - spawn or terminate containers until the status matches the spec
 - A service is used to communicate between pods, namespaces, and outside the cluster